junxit/us-congress-bills-110/bill.md

 - **(d)** *Criteria for land management and use* Section 1361 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4102) is amended by adding at the end the following new subsection:
   > - **(d)** *Windstorms*
-  >   - **(1)** *Studies and investigations* The Director shall carry out studies and investigations under this section to determine appropriate measures in windstorm-prone areas as to land management and use, windstorm zoning, and windstorm damage prevention, and may enter into contracts, agreements, and other appropriate arrangements to carry out such activities.
+  >   - **(1)** *Studies and investigations* The Director shall carry out studies and investigations under this section to determine appropriate measures in wind events as to wind hazard prevention, and may enter into contracts, agreements, and other appropriate arrangements to carry out such activities.
 Such studies and investigations shall include laws, regulations, and ordinance relating to the orderly development and use of areas subject to damage from windstorm risks, and zoning building codes, building permits, and subdivision and other building restrictions for such areas.
-  >   - **(2)** *Criteria* On the basis of the studies and investigations pursuant to paragraph (1) and such other information as may be appropriate, the Direct shall establish comprehensive criteria designed to encourage, where necessary, the adoption of adequate State and local measures which, to the maximum extent feasible, will assist in reducing damage caused by windstorms.
+  >   - **(2)** *Criteria* On the basis of the studies and investigations pursuant to paragraph (1) and such other information as may be appropriate, the Direct shall establish comprehensive criteria designed to encourage, where necessary, the adoption of adequate State and local measures which, to the maximum extent feasible, will assist in reducing damage caused by windstorms, discourage density and intensity or range of use increases in locations subject to windstorm damage, and enforce restrictions on the alteration of wetlands coastal dunes and vegetation and other natural features that are known to prevent or reduce such damage.
   >   - **(3)** *Coordination with State and local governments* The Director shall work closely with and provide any necessary technical assistance to State, interstate, and local governmental agencies, to encourage the application of criteria established under paragraph (2) and the adoption and enforcement of measures referred to in such paragraph.

 - **(e)** *Definitions* Section 1370 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4121) is amended—